FredLackey/aws-spa-terraform/docs/product-specification.md

 ### Infrastructure as Code Standards
 - **Stage-Appropriate Tooling**:
-  - Stages 00-discovery and 01-infra-foundation use pure AWS CLI and bash scripting
+  - Stages 00-discovery, 01-infra-foundation, and 02-infra-setup use pure AWS CLI and bash scripting
-  - Stages 02+ use Terraform for infrastructure provisioning
+  - Stages 03+ use Terraform for application deployment and management
 - **State Management**:
-  - AWS CLI stages (00, 01) use JSON configuration files for state tracking
+  - AWS CLI stages (00, 01, 02) use JSON configuration files for state tracking
-  - Terraform stages (02+) maintain independent Terraform state files
+  - Terraform stages (03+) maintain independent Terraform state files
 - **Folder Structure**: The `terraform/` folder is excluded from stages that use pure AWS CLI
 - **Idempotent Operations**: All deployment operations can be safely re-executed